-The proposed Agfield Day Zone (55100sqm), shares a similar layout with temporary stalls assembled in the area bordered by the pavilions and trees.
+The proposed Ag Field Day Zone (55100sqm), shares a similar layout with temporary stalls assembled in the area bordered by the pavilions and trees.
 However in this instance, the RV parking spots will be replaced by stalls.
-More stalls can be assembled in the middle of the racecourse to connect the north-eastern + south-western exhibit zones.
+More stalls can be assembled in the middle of the racecourse to connect the northeastern + south-western exhibit zones.

 - 1. Utilising Community Pavilion for amenities, multi-purpose hall. - 2.
-Utilising Model Aircraft Structure amenities as part of back of house for the main arena of the music festival. - 3.
-Additional portable amenities close to parking + camping zones new permanent structures temporary structures new parking (305 total) Main pavilion: 25
+Utilising Model Aircraft Structure amenities as part of the administration of the Ag Field Day. - 3.
+Additional portable amenities close to parking.

+New permanent structures